Male Sugar Baby Dating Logo

 Gold Coast — First Contact Happens Fast, Filtering Happens Faster

-• Higher repeat exposure across dining venues
+• Higher probability of repeat exposure across consistent dining venues

-• More consistent local presence
+• More stable local presence from professionals and long-term residents

-• 6:30–9:00am beach routines
+• 6:30–9:00am beach activity routines (surf, walk, fitness)

 Luxury Lifestyle Dating Gold Coast — Day vs Night Split